Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Summary and Conclusion

 \section{Summary and Conclusion}

-~ We have provided a framework for the construction of the GPDs at low-x and finite skewness, using holographic QCD, a dual description that captures the stringy aspects of QCD in the double limit of large $N_c$ and strong gauge coupling.
-In this limit, we have explicitly constructed the holographic amplitudes for the electroproduction of photons, vector mesons, pair of pions and neutral pions.
-At low-x they are dominated by the bulk spin-j gravitons and vector or axial meson exchanges in AdS, dual to Pomerons and Reggeons in QCD.
+~ In this paper, we have presented a framework for constructing General Parton Distributions (GPDs) at low-x and finite skewness using holographic QCD in the double limit of large $N_c$ and strong gauge coupling.
+We have first constructed holographic amplitudes for exclusive electroproduction processes, dominated by bulk spin-j gravitons and vector or axial meson exchanges in AdS, which are dual to Pomerons and Reggeons in QCD, respectively.
+By comparing the holographic exclusive amplitudes with the corresponding exclusive amplitudes in QCD, which are based on factorization theorems, we have extracted the spin-j conformal moments of GPDs and constructed the GPDs.

-The leading twist-2 quark and gluon off-diagonal matrix elements, are directly tied to the Gegenbauer or conformal moments of the gluon and quark GPDs, at a fixed renormalization scale $\mu$.
-We have suggested that for the initial or low renormalization point with $\mu\sim \mu_0\sim 1.8$ GeV, these moments can be explicitly obtained from holographic QCD at finite skewness, in the Regge limit.
-The matching in $1/N_c$, is found to hold for all of the exclusive electroproduction processes we have considered.

-Using the holographically fixed Gegenbauer moments of the flavored and gluonic GPDs at $\mu_0$, we have used the one-loop pQCD evolution equations to obtain their counterparts at a higher resolution $\mu$.
-The evolution enhances the perturbative partonic content at low-x, in addition to the nonperturbative one captured by the holographic construction.
+Using the holographically fixed conformal moments of GPDs at the initial or low renormalization scale $\mu\sim \mu_0\sim 1.8$ GeV, we have used one-loop pQCD evolution equations to obtain their counterparts at a higher renormalization scale $\mu>\mu_0$, which enhances the perturbative partonic content at low-x in addition to the nonperturbative one captured by the holographic construction at the low renormalization scale.

-The holographic QCD results are derived at strong $^\prime$t Hooft coupling $\lambda=g^2_sN_c$, while the evolution equations are based on weak gauge coupling $\alpha_s=g_s^2/4\pi$.
-We have shown that for the fixed coupling $\lambda\sim 11$ used in all of our holographic analyses, this maps to $\alpha_s(\mu_0)\sim \frac 13$ with $\mu_0\sim 1.8$ GeV using a running coupling.
-Remarkably, this scale is usually regarded as the interface between perturbative and non-perturbative physics.

-We have used our evolved results to analyse specifically the exclusive production of rho and phi mesons.
-The electroproduction of neutral $\rho^0$, depends explicitly on the flavor singlet and gluon GPDs.
-The electroproduction of charged $\rho^+$, is sensitive to the flavor non-singlet up and down quark GPDs.
-The electroproduction of $\phi$ is sensitive to the gluon GPDs.
-The comparison to the existing data from CLAS, HERMES and H1 although sparse, is overall consistent with our evolved results at large $\sqrt{s}$ in the Regge kinematics with $|t|\ll s$.
-The s-channel holographic contribution at low $\sqrt{s}$ is in a good agreement with the few available data points.

-Although our detailed comparison to the data has been limited to the longitudinal light vector mesons $\rho^{0,+}$ and $\phi$, our analyses and results can be extended to the longitudinal heavier vector mesons such as $J/\Psi$ and $\Upsilon$ with minor changes.
-They also yield detailed predictions for the exclusive processes, such as the electroproduction of photons in DVCS, or the longitudinal electroproduction of single and double axial mesons.
-The detailed comparison of our results for these processes to the existing experimental data will be discussed elsewhere.